 Discretionary funds from the Participants were deposited in the Flexible Trust Account, which is part of the Municipal Competitive Trust established by MEAG and represents an involuntary participation external investment pool that is not registered with the S.E.C. as an investment company.
-The City of Oxford, Georgia has recorded investments in the Trust as investments in the Electric Fund at fair market value, which consisted of unrestricted investments of \$310,133 and restricted investments of \$432,739 at the balance sheet date.
+The City of Oxford, Georgia has recorded investments in the Trust as investments in the Electric Fund at fair market value, which consisted of unrestricted investments of \$312,133 and restricted investments of \$234,141 at the balance sheet date.
 Fair market value is determined based on the fair value of the underlying portfolio calculated daily with earnings distributed monthly.
 The fair value of the position in the external investment pool is the daily value of the pool shares.
 The Municipal Competitive Trust permits the investment of funds in direct obligations of the United States Government, certain government agencies if guaranteed by the United States Government, direct and general obligations of states, certain Federal Agency discount notes and repurchase agreements collateralized by securities which would otherwise be permissible under the laws of the State of Georgia.

 Under the above parameters, investments are made in mortgage and derivative securities.
 These securities principally include agency-issued mortgages, collateralized mortgage obligations, principal-only strips and interest only securities that are required to repay 100% of their principal investment at maturity.
 The yield on derivative securities is based on cash flows received as determined by a specified formula or index, and/or cash flows from principal repayments on underlying mortgages.
 Therefore, the rate of return and market value of these securities may be sensitive to changes in their respective index or formula and /or in prepayment on mortgages, which may result from changing interest rates.
-At June 30, 2016, the average remaining terms of the investments in collateralized mortgage obligations is approximately three years.
+At June 30, 2017, the average remaining terms of the investments in collateralized mortgage obligations is approximately three years.

 MEAG Power and therefore the City of Oxford, Georgia to the extent of its portion of the Trust Accounts, is exposed to credit and market risk relating to its investments.
 Credit risk arises when an entity is unable to recover its investments either by an inability to withdraw the funds through nonperformance of a counterparty or an inability to recover collateral.
 Market risk could affect the investments adversely when either the value of items purchased or the value of underlying collateral declines.
-As of June 30, 2016, MEAG Power and the City of Oxford, Georgia were not exposed to any known economic losses due to these risks, nor were these investments rated.